kongdd/kongdd/README.md

-I am Dongdong Kong, associate professor of China University of Geosciences.
+I am Dongdong Kong.
 You can reach me by https://www.researchgate.net/profile/Dongdong_Kong, https://scholar.google.com/citations?user=B5OpmAoAAAAJ, or kongdd.sysu at gmail.com.

 <!--
+, Associate Professor of China University of Geosciences

 **kongdd/kongdd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: